Louise Jopling

-Louise Jane Jopling (née Goode, previously Romer and later Rowe) (Manchester 16 November 1843 – 19 November 1933) was an English painter of the Victorian era, and one of the most prominent female artists of her generation.
+Louise Jane Jopling (née Goode, previously Romer and later Rowe) (Manchester 16 November 1843 – 19 November 1933) was an English painter of the Victorian era, and one of the most prominent women artists of her generation.

 Early life

 Louise Jane Goode was born in Manchester, the fifth of the nine children of railway contractor Thomas Smith "T.S."
 Goode and his wife Frances.
 She was married at seventeen to civil servant Francis "Frank" Romer.
 The Baroness de Rothschild, a connection of Romer's, encouraged Louise to pursue and develop her art.
 In the later 1860s, she studied in Paris with Charles Joshua Chaplin and Alfred Stevens, and first exhibited her work at the Salon.
 She entered works into the Royal Academy shows, 1870–73 (as Louise Romer).
 After Romer's death in 1872, she married Vanity Fair artist Joseph Middleton Jopling in 1874, who was best man at Whistler's wedding to Beatrix Godwin.
 Of the children from her first marriage only one son, Percy Romer, survived childhood.
 She had another son, Lindsay Millais Jopling, by her second marriage; the child was named after his two godfathers Sir Coutts Lindsay, founder of the Grosvenor Gallery, and John Everett Millais.

 Jopling achieved fair success in her career: her painting Five O'Clock Tea was sold for £400 in 1874.
-Her Five Sisters of York was shown at the Philadelphia Exposition in 1876, and her The Modern Cinderella at the Paris Exposition of 1878.
+Her Five Sisters of York was shown at the Philadelphia Exposition in 1876, and her A Modern Cinderella at the Paris Exposition of 1878.
 Yet she was not immune to the gender discrimination of her time: in 1883 she sought a portrait commission for 150 guineas, but lost it to Sir John Everett Millais, who was paid 1000 guineas for the same project.
 Jopling exhibited her work at the Palace of Fine Arts and The Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.

-She joined the Society of Women Artists (1880) and the Royal Society of Portrait Painters (1891); alongside Lucy Kemp-Welch she became one of the first woman to be admitted to the Royal Society of British Artists (1901).
+She joined the Society of Women Artists (1880) and the Royal Society of Portrait Painters (1891); alongside Lucy Kemp-Welch she became one of the first women to be admitted to the Royal Society of British Artists (1901).
 During the years of her marriage with Jopling, she became the primary earner of the family.
 It is said that, "She found this responsibility weighty and stressful, necessitating constant production, regular sales and a continual search for commissions and clients.
 In 1879, despite her own illness and that of her son Percy, she produced eighteen works."